leblancd/community/keps/sig-network/NNNN-20180522-ipv4-ipv6-dual-stack.md

 The order of assigned IP addresses that are returned in the CNI plugin result for pod creation will be used to determine the "Primary Pod IP" as described in the previous section.

 ### Multiple Service VIPs per Service

+The Service will have one or more service VIPS.
+- The service allocator will need to have one or more subnet ranges specified for it to allocate VIPs
+- The service allocator will allocate and track service VIPs for each subnet

+- Need to update the api server CLI to specify the service cluster ip range --service-cluster-ip-range ipNet     Default: 10.0.0.0/24

+- Need to update the controller-manager CLI to specify the service cluster ip range --service-cluster-ip-range string

+kubectl get service command will return multiple IP's ~/go/src/k8s.io/kubernetes# kubectl get service
+NAME         TYPE        CLUSTER-IP                EXTERNAL-IP   PORT(S)   AGE kubernetes   ClusterIP   fd00:1234::1, 10.96.0.1   <none>        443/TCP   4d

+kubectl get endpoints will return multiple IP's ~/go/src/k8s.io/kubernetes# kubectl get endpoints
+NAME         ENDPOINTS                          AGE
+kubernetes   [fd00:90::2]:6443, 10.0.0.2:6643   4d

 ### Kube-Proxy/IPVS Operation (Dane - kube-proxy)
 ### Support of Health Probes (Dane)
 ### Kube-DNS/Core-DNS Operation